 It doesn’t take much: let the weight of the hammer falling drive the pin.

 Your barrel is installed!
 If you need to install the hand-guards, have a friend pull down the delta ring while you snap the hand-guards into place.
-Be sure to have head-space checked by a professional gunsmith prior to firing.
+Be sure to have head-space checked by a professional gunsmith before firing.